colinem/projet-algo/readme.md

 =====
 How it works
 ------------
-The programm will parse the two files .gr and .co, to get a graph with all points.
+The program will parse the two files .gr and .co, to get a graph with all points.

 It will calculate the shortest path between the starting point and the end point you specify.